Last Updated on: 26th October 2024, 08:39 pm

 For those interested, the journey begins along Potash Rd, which is also unpaved and very rough in parts.
 Needless to say, a 4×4 is a must.

-Potash then directly leads into the Shafer Trail, which has a. total elevation gain of around 1400 ft (427 m).
-In total, the full journey should take a couple of hours.
+Potash then directly leads into the Shafer Trail, which has a total elevation gain of around 1400 ft (427 m).
+The full journey should take a couple of hours.

 It’s possible to drive this route either on your way to the Island in the Sky or on your way down.
 Many people, however, prefer the journey up, as it’s both less intimidating and also easier on a vehicle’s breaks.